-- Ruszala v.
-Brookdale Living Communities, Inc., 415 N.J.
-Super.
-272, 1 A.3d 806 (App.
-Div.
-2010) (first reported case in New Jersey to follow the Federal Arbitration and enforce an assisted living arbitration agreement even though the New Jersey Nursing Home Rights and Responsibilities Act prohibited arbitration agreements in in a nursing home and assisted living contracts, based upon a finding that the FAA preempted the state law).
+- First reported case in New Jersey to follow the Federal Arbitration Act and enforce an assisted living arbitration agreement even though the New Jersey Nursing Home Rights and Responsibilities Act prohibited arbitration agreements in in a nursing home and assisted living contracts, based upon a finding that the FAA preempted the state law

 - George v.
 Northern Health Facilities, Inc., 2011 WL 2923885 (E.D.
 Pa.
 2011)